alvis/presetter/packages/preset-rollup/README.md

 ## Project Structure

-After installing `presetter-preset` & `presetter-preset-rollup`, your project file structure should look like the following or with more configuration file if you also installed `presetter-preset`.
+After installation, your project file structure should resemble the following or with more configuration files if you also installed other presets such as [`presetter-preset-essentials`](https://github.com/alvis/presetter/blob/master/packages/preset-essentials).

 Implement your business logic under `source` and prepare tests under `spec`.